 The next thing to take into account is the scene.
-This is not just limited to light but also relates to background, and ambiance.
-For example, if you are shooting outdoors the general rule is to set the shutter speed double of your focal length.
+This is not just limited to light but also relates to background and ambiance.
+For example, if you are shooting outdoors, the general rule is to set the shutter speed double of your focal length.

 So when shooting with more natural light or high flash inside with a 50 mm prime lens, the shutter should be at least set to a minimum of 1/100.
-Here are some key principles of shooting in different conditions to get a good exposure for portraits.
+Here are some fundamental principles of shooting in different conditions to get a good exposure for portraits.

 These are universal settings that can be tweaked according to situations.
 They apply to all cameras for portraits and beautifully influence your final picture.

-- For the best-backlit portraits use the bright sunlight as the light source.
+- For the best-backlit portraits, use the bright sunlight as the light source.

-- As maximum picture quality is a must for portraits use the lowest ISO preferable.
+- As maximum picture quality is a must for portraits, use the lowest ISO preferable.
 The standard is ISO 100 in most cameras.

 - For more focused background and sharper shots, increase the aperture by 2-3 stops than the lowest possible.
-These f-stops such as those between f/5.6 and f/8, the aperture will be the sharpest point of the lens.
+These f-stops, such as those between f/5.6 and f/8, the aperture will be the sharpest point of the lens.

-- The general rule is to set the Shutter speed approximately 2 times the focal length of the lens.
+- The general rule is to set the Shutter speed approximately two times the focal length of the lens.
 If you shoot with a 24mm prime lens, you set the lowest shutter speed of 1/60th to prevent camera shaking and picture blurring.
 However, it isn’t the best shutter speed for portraits in all situations.
-In case your mirrorless camera or a lens features a built-in stabilization or you shoot with a tripod, setting lower shutter speeds is advisable.
+In case your mirrorless camera or a lens features a built-in stabilization, or you shoot with a tripod, setting lower shutter speeds is advisable.

 - If capturing portraits in Gloomy Weather or cloudy weather ISO should be set to at least 100.
 It is suggested to keep it higher and as it isn’t bright outside.
 So the sensitivity should be increased to compensate for it.
 Just do not overdo it as it can lead to the creation of noise.

 - If using aperture priority mode, it will be altered automatically.
-Just don’t use values slower than 1/60s, as they might ruin the portraits especially if you are using a tripod.
+Just don’t use values slower than 1/60s, as they might ruin the portraits, especially if you are using a tripod.